Business & financeRSS feed

-NORWAY: Statoil will change its name to Equinor to reflect "ongoing changes" within the company, the oil and gas giant has announced.
+NORWAY: Statoil has changed its name to Equinor to reflect "ongoing changes" within the company, the oil and gas giant has announced.

 DENMARK: MHI Vestas' outgoing chief executive Jens Tommerup believes there is no business case yet for developing the next generation of offshore wind turbines, even though the technology is available.

 DENMARK: The generation-cost projections reported in this column rely on estimates of the energy production of the wind turbines over the life of the plant by the developer.

 UK: Confidence was high in London for Europe's biggest offshore event the year.
 Political opposition is fading as fast as costs are falling, and the industry is looking forward to sustained growth.